ecpalm/mapping_landowner_willingness/README.md

 `5.
 Download_prep_parcel_data.R` – Download and prepare spatial data for tax parcels, protected areas, and census tracts to be used for mapping predictions in a single state (Wyoming).

 `6.
-Download_prep_parcel_data.R` – Run the full penalized maximum entropy model pipeline to probabilistically allocate individual microdata (PUMS) records to census tracts within a single state.
+Allocate_PUMS_to_tract.R` – Run the full penalized maximum entropy model pipeline to probabilistically allocate individual microdata (PUMS) records to census tracts within a single state.

 `6a_PME_model.R` – Wrapper around PMEDMrcpp::pmedm_solve.
 Written by Joe Tuccillo (https://github.com/jvtcl/pmedmize) and Nicholas Nagle (https://bitbucket.org/nnnagle/pmedmrcpp/src/master/).